 Maison Coquard - Chiroubles 2007

-The Chiroubles vineyard is the "highest" of the Beaujolais crus, situated at an average altitude of 400 meters on granitic sandy soils.
-This 2007 Chiroubles is silky, rich, smooth, and elegant.
-Once again, a beautiful expression of fruit, as only Maison Coquard knows how to deliver, with the added bonus of typical peony notes.
+The Chiroubles vineyard is the “highest” of the Beaujolais crus, at an average altitude of 400 meters, situated on granitic sandy soils.
+This 2007 Chiroubles is silky, luscious, smooth, and elegant.
+Once again, it showcases the beautiful emphasis on fruit that Maison Coquard is known for, with the added bonus of typical peony notes.
 A generous and indulgent wine to enjoy right now!

 Buy Coquard wines at the best prices in a private sale!